augustoccesar/Strafe-Initial-Backend-Test/README.md

   - How you define "mood" is up to you, maybe its a "kappa-per-minute", or a "Hype meter" - feel free to use your imagination.
 It should however be something fun or useful for the end consumer.

 ## Points to be considered
 - **Application modular structure** - Since the objective of the test is see how the applicant writes code and modularize it, we recommend not using a full sacked convention driven Framework like Django.
-We suggest using Flask (http://flask.pocoo.org/).
+We suggest using [Flask](http://flask.pocoo.org/).
   - Remember, a code where the team can easily migrate one part of it without gigantic changes on the other parts is a good modularized one (If I change my ORM and/or my database, do I really need to make changes on the Controller?)
 - **Documentation** - It's very important that the person that is going to read your code can easily run it and check how it works, so a good documentation on README.md is important.
 Also the code documentation gives it a good readability boost.
 - **Test** - We should always try to test as much as possible, so keep that in mind during this test.